friction2d/friction2d.github.io/_drafts/friction-100-beta1.md

 Friction is in early development, expect issues and missing features.

 * SVG gradients may not import correctly
-* There are still some issues with HiDPI
+* There are still some minor issues with viewer interacts using HiDPI
 * Shader effects are still experimental
 * GPU accelerated path support may not be properly supported on Radeon GPU's
 * Flickering on some projects (GPUs) during playback/video export